The Church and Rynek (Market Square) in Bledzew (Blesen), c.1925.

 Comment on Bledzew.

-Leave a comment on or about Bledzew, Poland.
+Leave a comment and/or photograph of Bledzew, Poland.

 Copyright © 2004 PolandPoland.com